coil-kt/coil/docs/transformations.md

 See the [API documentation](../api/coil-base/coil.transform/-transformation/) for more information.

 !!!
+Warning
+    When using a custom transformation, the `equals` and `hashCode` methods must be overridden, otherwise it leads to unexpected behavior (glitches, flashes).

+!!!
 Note
     If the `Drawable` returned by the image pipeline is not a `BitmapDrawable`, it will be converted to one.
 This will cause animated drawables to only draw the first frame of their animation.
 This behaviour can be disabled by setting `ImageRequest.Builder.allowConversionToBitmap(false)`.